cgarciae/pypeln/docs/advanced.md

 There are many occasions where you need to create some resource objects (e.g. http or database sessions) that (for efficiency) are expected to last the whole span of each worker's life.
 To support and effectily manage the lifecycle of such objects most of `pypeln`s functions accept the `on_start` and `on_done` callbacks.

 When a worker is created its `on_start` function get called.
-This function can return a dictionary containing these resource objects which will be passed as keyword arguments to the workers main function and the `on_end` function.
+This function can return a dictionary containing these resource objects which can be consumed as arguments (by name) on the `f` and `on_end` functions.
 For exmaple:

 ```python
 import pypeln as pl